linode/docs/docs/development/go/learning-go-functions-loops-and-errors-a-tutorial/index.md

 ## Before You Begin

 1. You will need Go installed on your computer.
-To get it, go to [Go's download page](https://golang.org/dl/) and get the installer for your operating system, or you can install it from source.
-Follow the instructions for installation for your operating system.
+To get it, go to [Go's offical download page](https://golang.org/dl/) and get the installer for your operating system, or you can install it from source.
+Follow the installation instructions for your operating system.

 1. Add `/usr/local/go/bin` to the `PATH` environment variable: